makersacademy/CV/README.md

 Used to working in an agile environment.
 Being the first Ronin group there was lot of challenges to overcome and every week we where adjusting how we worked together and how we approached the work.
 We had daily morning and afternoon stand-ups throughout the course and I am comfortable in leading them.

 #### Linux
 Have been working on Fedora OS for the last 6 months and am comfortable doing most of my tasks such as testing, file navigation and Git commands from the terminal.
+I also have experience in using debian OS's such as Mint.

 ## Education